wp-plugins/wishlist-auto-protect/readme.txt

 Ability to create disappearing content within just 2 clicks<br>

 <strong><a href="http://wlmp.info/wlm">Wishlist Member</a> is required to use Wishlist AutoProtect</strong><br>

+<a href="http://discoverwp.co">DiscoverWP - Find & Compare WordPress Plugins</a>
+DiscoverWP was created in thing in mind and that to help every WordPress user to find the right product for his needs.

 == Installation ==
 1. Upload the plugin to "wp-content/plugins/" directory.